kyverno/website/content/en/docs/Installation/_index.md

 Use Helm 3.2+ to create a Namespace and install Kyverno.

-Beginning with Helm 1.5.0, the Kyverno CRDs must be added seperately and before Kyverno is installed.
+Beginning with Kyverno 1.4.2, Kyverno Helm chart v2.0.2, the Kyverno CRDs must be added seperately and before Kyverno is installed.

 ```sh
 helm install kyverno-crds kyverno/kyverno-crds --namespace kyverno --create-namespace